DynamoDS/Dynamo/doc/integration_docs/2_elementBinding.md

 ![second call](../images/Trace-second-call.png)

+The same idea is illustrated in the next example with a more realistic DynamoRevit node use case.

 #### Element binding implementation example

 -----
-Let's quickly take a look at what a node that is using element binding looks like when implemented for DynamoRevit, this is analogous to the type of node used above in the given examples.
+Let's quickly take a look at what a node that is using element binding looks like when implemented for DynamoRevit, this is analogous to the type of node used above in the given wall creation examples.

 ---